KyleKing/testProject/README.md

     sudo -H npm install -g meteorite
 5. Install gulp (for file compilation) npm install --global gulp
 6. Now use it!
     * Navigate to your clone/download of testProject
     * Type "meteor" in the command line to view the project locally (point your browser to: [localhost:3000](http://localhost:3000))
     * To make changes or edit, run "gulp" inside the .gulp directory

 ####Future Things
 * Setup a trello roadmap for development: https://trello.com/b/hjBDflxp/meteor-roadmap

+####Internet/Google to the Rescue
+1. [Steps to ignore gulpfile](http://stackoverflow.com/questions/23443301/how-to-tell-meteor-to-ignore-gulpfile-js) - may also need to add npm to mrt